 The fair value of the contingent interest feature derivative liability, as discussed in Note 7, is estimated using industry standard valuation models.
 Level 3 inputs were utilized to value the expected future cash flows from the portfolio held by the Customer ExAlt Trust and included the use of present value techniques employing cash flow estimates and incorporated assumptions that marketplace participants would use in estimating fair values.
-Specifically, the model includes assumptions related to i) equity market risk premiums, ii) alternative asset beta to public equities, iii) NAVs, iv) volatilities, v), distribution rates, and vi) market discount rates.
+Specifically, the model includes assumptions related to (i) equity market risk premiums, (ii) alternative asset beta to public equities, (iii) NAVs, (iv) volatilities, (v), distribution rates, and (vi) market discount rates.
 These expected future cash flows were bifurcated between base cash flows and enhanced return cash flows (i.e., the contingent interest) and then the enhanced cash flows were further discounted to arrive at the fair value for the contingent interest feature derivative liability.
 In instances where reliable market information was not available, management used historical market data proxies and assumptions to determine a reasonable fair value.

-The following table provides quantitative information about the significant unobservable inputs used in the fair value measurement of the Level 3 derivative liability at inception and period end (dollars in thousands):
+The derivative liability was extinguished along with its related debt on October 18, 2023, as discussed in Note 7.
+The following table provides quantitative information about the significant unobservable inputs used in the fair value measurement of the Level 3 derivative liability as of March 31, 2023 (dollars in thousands):

-Fai ir Value Valuation Methodology Unobservable Inputs Range of Targets
+Fai r Value Valuation Methodology Unobservable Inputs Range of Targets

-September 30, 2023 \$ 1,932 Discount Discounted cash flow Alternative asset beta to equity markets 0.42 - 1.67

-Alternative asset market discount rate 0.13

-Distribution rate 0.03 - 0.06

-Equity market risk premiums 0.07

-Net asset value volatilities 0.07 - 0.24

-Enhanced return discount rate 0.12

-March 31, 2023 \$ 3,513 Discounted cash flow Alternative asset beta to equity markets 0.42 - 1.67
+March 31, 2023 \$ 3,513 Discou Discounted cash flow Alternative asset beta to equity markets 0.42 - 1.67

 Alternative asset market discount rate 0.10

 Distribution rate 0.03 - 0.06

 Equity market risk premiums 0.07

 Net asset value volatilities 0.09 - 0.84

 Enhanced return discount rate 0.12